Why are good attendance and punctuality important?

 - Breakfast club children go to their classes at 8.45am.

-- There are staff in every class to welcome the children and start them on a range of learning activities ranging from reading, handwriting, spelling, number bonds, times tables and reviewing previous learning.
+- There are staff members in every class to welcome the children and start them on a range of learning activities ranging from reading, handwriting, spelling, number bonds, times tables and reviewing previous learning.

 - Lessons start promptly after registration at 9.00am.